Gravitational Signatures of Axion Dark Matter via Parity-Violating Interactions: Introduction

 Most phenomenological work has concentrated on axion couplings to the electromagnetic (EM) sector, which is central to laboratory searches based on axion--photon conversion~\cite{Sikivie:1983ip, Sikivie:1985yu}, affects stellar energy-loss arguments~\cite{Raffelt:1987yu}, and can produce cosmic birefringence signatures in the CMB and polarised sources~\cite{Choi:2021aze, Lin:2025gne, Ballardini:2025apf}.
 A broad program of laboratory experiments, astrophysical observations, and cosmology has placed stringent limits on EM couplings as well as SM fermions such as electrons and nucleons~\cite{Graham:2015ouw, DiLuzio:2020wdo, Irastorza:2018dyq}.
 Recent targeted radio searches for transient signatures demonstrate the complementary reach of astrophysical probes in parameter regions inaccessible to laboratory experiments~\cite{Walters:2024vaw}.
 In models where couplings to the SM are suppressed (e.g. photophobic or hidden-sector constructions), gravitational channels can become the leading observable channel, motivating a systematic study of their signatures~\cite{Craig:2018kne, Bauer:2021mvw}.
 A particularly well-motivated example is the dimension-five, parity-odd Chern--Simons (CS) operator

 where $R_{\mu\nu\rho\sigma}$ is the Riemann tensor, $\epsilon^{\mu\nu\alpha\beta}$ the Levi-Civita tensor, and $\alpha$ is the coupling constant with dimensions of length in natural units.
 The CS operator appears in a variety of theoretical contexts, including anomaly-cancellation and Green--Schwarz-type couplings in string constructions~\cite{Green:1984sg}, higher-curvature corrections in string-inspired models~\cite{Zwiebach:1985uq}, and more general extensions of general relativity (GR)~\cite{Jackiw:2003pm, Alexander:2009tp}.
 For a strictly homogeneous and static scalar background, the CS term reduces to a total derivative and is dynamically irrelevant.
 On the other hand, a spacetime-dependent background field, such as a time-varying DM condensate, breaks discrete parity symmetry.
 This induces parity--violating effects in gravitational wave (GW) propagation, such as birefringence~\cite{Alexander:2004wk}, helicity-dependent dispersion relations~\cite{Daniel:2024lev}, and radiative signatures in curved spacetime.
-Early work established LIGO constraints on the CS coupling via resonant GW enhancement~\cite{Jung:2020aem}, gravitational birefringence and modified propagation speeds~\cite{Chu:2020iil}, effects on neutrino propagation~\cite{Lambiase:2022ucu}, and resonant amplification from axion clouds in CS gravity~\cite{Fujita:2020iyx}.
-In early-universe settings, axion–CS coupling can source stochastic GW backgrounds through parametric resonance, potentially detectable across frequency bands~\cite{Li:2023vuu}.
+Early work using results by the Laser Interferometer Gravitational-wave Observatory (LIGO) established constraints on the CS coupling via resonant GW enhancement~\cite{Jung:2020aem}, gravitational birefringence and modified propagation speeds~\cite{Chu:2020iil}, effects on neutrino propagation~\cite{Lambiase:2022ucu}, and resonant amplification from axion clouds in CS gravity~\cite{Fujita:2020iyx}.
+In the early universe, axion CS couplings can source stochastic GW backgrounds through parametric resonance, potentially detectable across a wide range of frequency bands~\cite{Li:2023vuu}.
+Such couplings may also amplify the stochastic background~\cite{Alexander:2024klf}.

 Direct bounds on gravitational couplings of the form in Eq.~\eqref{eq:r_rtilde} remain comparatively less constrained by terrestrial experiments because of their Planck-suppressed strength and the historical absence of sensitive probes.
-The advent of GW astronomy changes this picture: current interferometry searches at LIGO~\cite{LIGOScientific:2025abo} have already begun to test parity-violating propagation effects~\cite{Yunes:2010yf, Alexander:2017jmt, Yamada:2020zvt, Okounkova:2021xjv}, and future facilities like the Einstein Telescope (ET)~\cite{ET:2019dnz,Abac:2025saz} will greatly improve sensitivity, particularly at low frequencies relevant for ultra-light fields.
+The advent of GW astronomy changes this picture: current interferometry searches at LIGO~\cite{KAGRA:2025yfg} have already begun to test parity-violating propagation effects~\cite{Yunes:2010yf, Alexander:2017jmt, Yamada:2020zvt, Okounkova:2021xjv}, and future facilities like the Einstein Telescope (ET)~\cite{ET:2019dnz,Abac:2025saz} will greatly improve sensitivity, particularly at low frequencies relevant for ultra-light fields.